stackhpc/ansible-slurm-appliance/docs/production.md

         }
     }
     ```

   Note the variable `control_ip_address` is new.

-  Using fixed IPs will require either using admin credentials or policy changes.
+  Using fixed IPs will require either using admin credentials or policy
+  changes.

-- If floating IPs are required for login nodes, modify the OpenTofu configurations
+- If floating IPs are required for login nodes, modify the OpenTofu
-  appropriately.
+  configurations appropriately.
+  TODO add example

 - Consider whether mapping of baremetal nodes to ironic nodes is required.
 See
   [PR 485](https://github.com/stackhpc/ansible-slurm-appliance/pull/485).